Generic Name: Atorvastatin calcium

 - muscle problems like weakness, tenderness, or pain that happen without a good reason, especially if you also have a fever or feel more tired than usual.
 This may be an early sign of a rare muscle problem.

-- muscle problems that do not go away even after your doctor has advised you to stop taking Atorvastatin calcium tablets.
+- muscle problems that do not go away even after your doctor has advised you to stop taking Atorvastatin calcium.
 Your doctor may do further tests to diagnose the cause of your muscle problems.

 - allergic reactions including swelling of the face, lips, tongue, and/or throat that may cause difficulty in breathing or swallowing which may require treatment right away.

 - nausea and vomiting.

 - your skin and whites of your eyes get yellow.

 In clinical studies, patients reported the following common side effects while taking Atorvastatin calcium tablets: diarrhea, upset stomach, muscle and joint pain, and alterations in some laboratory blood tests.

 The following additional side effects have been reported with Atorvastatin calcium tablets: tiredness, tendon problems, memory loss, and confusion.